What is Criminal Rehabilitation?

 - A statement explaining the circumstances under which the applicant was convicted.
 This statement should list the offenses committed, why they were committed, and how the applicant has improved ever since the sentencing.
-The statement should be convincing as if the officer feels the lack of remorse, he/she may reject the application.
-This is like a personal statement which should highlight the following elements:
+The statement should be convincing as if the officer feels a lack of remorse, he/she may reject the application.
+This is like a personal statement that should highlight the following elements:

 - The applicant’s activities before the offense and after